kkapelon/kkapelon.github.io/_posts/2015-10-22-spock-vs-junit.md

 This type of tests are called _parameterized_ tests because they share they same test logic and all scenarios depend on different parameters passed to that test logic.

+#### Parameterized support in JUnit is very limiting and restricting

-Parameterized test with JUnit are possible, but the resulting syntax is certainly ugly.
+Parameterized tests with JUnit are possible, but the resulting syntax is certainly ugly.
 I challenge you to read the [official documentation of JUnit](https://github.com/junit-team/junit4/wiki/parameterized-tests).
 I will wait for you to come back.